 All the markets and cafes, forming a major chunk of this food guide, were for walking distance for us barring the famous yet equally unassuming Itanoní Tortillería y Antojería, which is touted to be Alice Waters’ favorite tortillería in Oaxaca city and without which, no food guide will be complete.
 Being from the Bay area, a trek to such a place was therefore a must and therefore we got a cab to drop by for lunch.
 A small eatery, its most striking feature was a group of women wearing face masks and hair net while cooking devotedly on the comal (the concave clay surfaced griddle) which makes their tortilla world famous.
 After seeking permission for photography (a sign says you have to), I quickly snapped a few photos and we ordered some drinks (tamarindo and champurrado) plus our favorite memeles with different toppings and their Tetelas, tortillas folded into a triangular patty with a gooey filling of Oaxacan cheese and refried beans.
 The tortilla is heated on the comal while the fillings are added to change their consistency from solid to semi-solid by applying heat.
 The meal was simple yet delicious and now that I know why Alice Waters makes a stop there (totally worth it), I highly recommend you do so too!
 Arrive early for breakfast or lunch because this place fills up quickly!

 Fine dining in Oaxaca city is in no way a stuffy experience unlike in other major food destinations of the world.
 You can enter relatively casually dressed for a good meal in a beautiful ambiance and because we had visited offseason, the restaurants were either nearly empty for lunch or had seats for dinner.
 Oaxaca restaurants are trying to showcase their native cuisine in innovative and extremely creative ways, the result being some extremely memorable meals that we got to savor on our trip.
 Origen, in a beautiful hacienda style villa, blew our mind with its food while Catedral awed us with its Oaxacan flavors.
 Casa Oaxaca restaurante, the most well talked dining institution in Oaxaca city was a little bit of a damp squib (I am not too fond of highly meaty dishes with a lot of mole dunked on it and my lamb chops were kind of like that) but we got a table on their terrace with an excellent view of the Santo Domingo at night.
-However, if I were to recommend only meal in Oaxaca city to all you food lovers out there, it will have to be at my favorite restaurant Pitiona.
+However, if I were to recommend only meal in Oaxaca city to all you food lovers out there, it will have to be at my favorite restaurant Pitiona, the star of this Oaxaca food guide.
 Go for the chef’s tasting menu (they accommodate vegetarians) and simply get lost in the heavenly delights showcasing elements of Oaxacan ingredients and techniques across the land by the extremely talented chef, Chef Jose Manuel Baños Rodriguez.
 This is sophisticated Oaxacan cooking taken to a different level of creativity.
 The dishes are light and portions size is small, due to which a 6 course meal feels good and not heavy on the stomach.
 Being a dinner venue, I did not want to innundate you with dark photos of food, but rest assured this will be one of your most memorable meals ever.

 Finally, if you are familiar with Mexican libations, you must be wondering as to why I so conveniently left out any Mezcal (distilled alcoholic beverage made form any native agave plant) tasting in Oaxaca city, the Mezcal capital of Mexico.
 Mezcal, as I found out in Tulum, is not for me.
 The high alcohol content was very over powering and so I decided to not pursue any more of those in Oaxaca, but did manage to sip some good Mexican wine from Valle de Guadalupe, Baja California.
-This brings me to the end of the blog post on my food guide to Oaxaca city.
+This brings me to the end of the blog post on my Oaxaca food guide.
 Do let me know if you manage to try all or few of these places and any other ones that we missed in this food guide.
 Read Part 1 of my travel guide to Oaxaca here.

 Like the post?
 Pin it here